pacofung0901/Muyan-TTS/README.md

 <p>

 <p align="center">
-Muyan-TTS <a href="https://huggingface.co/MYZY-AI/Muyan-TTS">🤗</a>&nbsp;<a href="https://modelscope.cn/models/MYZY-AI/Muyan-TTS">🤖</a>&nbsp; | Muyan-TTS-SFT <a href="https://huggingface.co/MYZY-AI/Muyan-TTS-SFT">🤗</a>&nbsp;<a href="https://modelscope.cn/models/MYZY-AI/Muyan-TTS-SFT">🤖</a>&nbsp; | &nbsp;<a href="">Technical Report</a> &nbsp;&nbsp;
+Muyan-TTS <a href="https://huggingface.co/MYZY-AI/Muyan-TTS">🤗</a>&nbsp;<a href="https://modelscope.cn/models/MYZY-AI/Muyan-TTS">🤖</a>&nbsp; | Muyan-TTS-SFT <a href="https://huggingface.co/MYZY-AI/Muyan-TTS-SFT">🤗</a>&nbsp;<a href="https://modelscope.cn/models/MYZY-AI/Muyan-TTS-SFT">🤖</a>&nbsp; | &nbsp;<a href="https://arxiv.org/abs/2504.19146">Technical Report</a> &nbsp;&nbsp;
 </p>

 Muyan-TTS is a trainable TTS model designed for podcast applications within a $50,000 budget, which is pre-trained on over 100,000 hours of podcast audio data, enabling zero-shot TTS synthesis with high-quality voice generation.
 Furthermore, Muyan-TTS supports speaker adaptation with dozens of minutes of target speech, making it highly customizable for individual voices.

 ## 🔥🔥🔥 News!!

-* April 28, 2025: 👋 We release the zero-shot TTS model weights of [Muyan-TTS](https://huggingface.co/MYZY-AI/Muyan-TTS).
+* April 29, 2025: 👋 We release the zero-shot TTS model weights of [Muyan-TTS](https://huggingface.co/MYZY-AI/Muyan-TTS).
-* April 28, 2025: 👋 We release the few-shot TTS model weights of [Muyan-TTS-SFT](https://huggingface.co/MYZY-AI/Muyan-TTS-SFT), which is trained based on [Muyan-TTS](https://huggingface.co/MYZY-AI/Muyan-TTS) with dozens of minutes of a single speaker's speech.
+* April 29, 2025: 👋 We release the few-shot TTS model weights of [Muyan-TTS-SFT](https://huggingface.co/MYZY-AI/Muyan-TTS-SFT), which is trained based on [Muyan-TTS](https://huggingface.co/MYZY-AI/Muyan-TTS) with dozens of minutes of a single speaker's speech.
-* April 28, 2025: 👋 We release the training code from the base model to the SFT model for speaker adaptation.
+* April 29, 2025: 👋 We release the training code from the base model to the SFT model for speaker adaptation.
-* April 28, 2025: 👋 We release the [technical report]() of Muyan-TTS.
+* April 29, 2025: 👋 We release the [technical report](https://arxiv.org/abs/2504.19146) of Muyan-TTS.

 ## Summary